graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration7.md

 we have added a new `ErrorInfoProviderOptions.ExposeExceptionDetails` property and marked `ErrorInfoProviderOptions.ExposeExceptionStackTrace` property as obsolete.

+### 12. Allow deprecation of input values

+Since 7.4 you can also deprecate arguments on a field and input fields on an input type.
+It was done to conform the draft GraphQL spec.
+See https://github.com/graphql-dotnet/graphql-dotnet/pull/3571.

+Since this feature may be potentially breaking for your app, clients or tooling it was done as opt-in.
+Either set `schema.Features.DeprecationOfInputValues = true;` or call `schema.EnableExperimentalIntrospectionFeatures()`
+method before initializing a schema.

 ## Breaking Changes

 ### 1. `DataLoaderPair<TKey, T>.Loader` property removed